chrisnoonan98675/site/xl-release/how-to/reset-admin-password-xl-release-server.markdown

         admin.password=NEW_PASSWORD

 1. Save the file and start the XL Release server.
 This registers and encrypts the new password.
-1. Remove the JAR file form the `hotfix` directory.
+1. Remove the JAR file from the `hotfix` directory.
 1. Restart the XL Release server.